 Express Comps are the comp dollars earned to use on specific types of offers.
 You can use it for food credits and for certain experiences billed back to a room, like riding the Roller Coaster at NY-NY.
 You can use it for the spa and so forth.

-You cannot use Express Comps for purchases made inside a gift shop or mall, like other casino programs – shopping can’t be done on their dime.
+You cannot use Express Comps for purchases made inside a gift shop or mall, standard at other casino programs – shopping can’t be done on their dime.
 In some cases you can buy branded merchandise with your comps – how generous of them!

 Tier Credits are what tracks your earnings towards a higher tier.
-Tier credits reset on October 1 each year.
-They have no monetary value.
-UPDATE 5/6/20: mLife will move to a calendar year system going forward.
-Read about the updates here.
+Tier credits used to reset on October 1, but starting in 2021 they moved to a standard calendar year, similar to Caesars.

 As such, the most unique thing about Mlife in terms of guaranteed earnings is that there’s two buckets – PointPlay, which is most often leveraged as free play, but could be leveraged as comps, and a distinct comps bucket, Express Comps.
 These are above/beyond the offers sent to players, which we’ll get to in a moment.